nikitavoloboev/data/macOS/apps/iterm.md

 2. `Run/Workspace` - I use it as extra tab where I sometimes run a server or something where it makes sense.
 Bound to `f+s`.
 3. `Karabiner` - Contains my [Karabiner configuration](karabiner/karabiner.md) I edit in neovim.
 Bound to `f+.`.

-There is a workflow [workflow](https://github.com/isometry/alfred-tty) to quickly switch between active tty sessions.
+There is a [workflow](https://github.com/isometry/alfred-tty) to quickly switch between active tty sessions.
 Although I don't use it due to direct keybinds above.

 ![](https://i.imgur.com/a4Iuomp.png)